openhealthcare/opal/doc/docs/reference/core_fields.md

 A field that stores it's value as a generic foreign key to an Opal LookupList or as the value in a CharField.

+By default this is case insensitive, pass in `case_sensitive=True` to make it case sensitive when matching against lookup lists or synonyms.